Can Ozempic Really Help Cure The Climate Crisis?

 It’s undeniable: Ozempic is everywhere.

 In March 2023, The New Yorker declared we were living in the “Ozempic Era.”
 Things have escalated since then.
-Both Ozempic and Wegovy, which includes the same active ingredient, semaglutide, are almost always on the “shortage” list of the FDA (the U.S. Food and Drug Administration), meaning that patients with a desperate medical need for these drugs are often left without.
-Usually, this would enable compounding pharmacies to create their own versions.
-In this case, Novo Nordisk—the pharmaceuticals company responsible for Ozempic—has patented semaglutide, potentially until 2033, leading to dangerous, off-brand versions of the drug being sold, sometimes with disastrous effects.
+Both Ozempic and Wegovy, which include the same active ingredient, semaglutide, are routinely on the “shortage” list of the Food and Drug Administration, meaning that patients with a desperate medical need for these drugs are often forced to go without.
+This would normally enable compounding pharmacies to create their own versions.
+In this case, Novo Nordisk—the pharmaceutical company responsible for Ozempic—patented semaglutide, protections for which will last until at least 2031.
+Into the semaglutide vacuum have rushed myriad dangerous, off-brand versions of the drug, sometimes with disastrous effects.

 So, what actually is Ozempic?